goingnowhere/malfare-protocols/protocols/en/radio_protocol/index.md

     > "A participant requires medical assistance with a suspected knee injury"

 - **Don't** do the following over the radio:
-    - Mention **Death** or **dead** — instead, call for medication assistance for a person who is *unconscious and not breathing*.
+    - Mention **Death** or **dead** — instead, call for medical assistance for a person who is *unconscious and not breathing*.
 Request a face-to-face with the malfare shift lead *now*.
 Refer to the death on site protocol for more information.
     - **Diagnosing** a participant's condition — instead focus on what is needed (Malfare / Welfare / Red Cross), and describe symptoms and severity.
     - **Drugs**, "high", "overdose", "drunk" — again, *do not attempt to diagnose*.
 Instead describe a participant as "overly refreshed", "disorientated", "unresponsive" or "unconscious" as appropriate.
     - Mention **Sexual Assaults** or **Rapes**.
 See the Sexual Assault / Rape protocol for more information.